archfz/cypress-terminal-report/README.md

 The type is from the same list as for the `collectTypes` option.
 Severity can be of ['', 'error', 'warning'].

 ## Release notes

+#### Next

+- Fixed issue with incorrect command being marked as failing when there are additional logs after the actual failing one. [issue](https://github.com/archfz/cypress-terminal-report/issues/24)
+- Fixed issue where console would receive undefined and the plugin would break: split on undefined. [issue](https://github.com/archfz/cypress-terminal-report/issues/23)
+- Bumping default trim lengths for cy:command and cons:* log types.
+- Improvements on logging objects from console.
+- Fix incorrect severity calculation for cy:route.
+- Fix yellow output on powershell.
+- Fix windows console icons with different set. [issue](https://github.com/archfz/cypress-terminal-report/issues/7)
+- Update cypress version for testing to 4.3.0.
+- Set peer version of cypress to >=3.8.1. [issue](https://github.com/archfz/cypress-terminal-report/issues/22)

 #### 1.2.0